 - Approaches to complex social issues

-- Research and evaluation of community sector programs
+- Research, evaluation and social impact of community sector programs

-I also have a track record of collaborative research in the area of electoral politics where he has written on compulsory voting, electoral systems and the efficacy of voting.
-I am also the co-convener of the South Australian Chapter of the Electoral Regulation Research Network.
+Additionally, he has have a track record of collaborative research in the area of electoral politics where he has published on compulsory voting, electoral systems and the efficacy of voting.